Sergiovan/Sir-Govan-Discord/README.md

 One in 100 messages that are less than 261 characters are put in the #no-context channel.
 You'll also get a randomized role!

 ### Hall of fame
-If any one message gets 3 📌 reactions from poeople who are not the author, it enters the hall of fame for posterity.
+If any one message gets 3 📌 reactions from people who are not the author, it enters the hall of fame for posterity.

 ## Commands
 ### !pin {message}